chrisxpr/ProductViewer/README.md

 This sample application is comprised of two parts:

-A .Net core 6 Web API solution that provides the back end services and a React front end project that provides the front end user interface.
+- A .Net Core Web API solution that provides the back end services

+- A React front end project that provides the front end user interface.

-Details of the Web API application can be found [here](Backend/README.md)
+For details of the Web API application [click here](Backend/README.md)

-Details of the React application can be found [here](Frontend/shopping-client/README.md)
+For details of the React application [click here](Frontend/shopping-client/README.md)

 Prerequisites to run and build the application locally include:

-    Visual Studio 2022
+- Visual Studio 2022 (.Net solution)
-    Visual Studio Code
+- Visual Studio Code (React application)